NIRCam WFSS Recommended Strategies

 Below we give additional WFSS-specific recommended strategies.

-Observations with both grisms are useful to mitigate confusion from overlapping spectra.
-Observations obtained using multiple orientations can also be essential to unambiguously identify emission lines.
+Observations with both GrismsR and GrismC are useful to mitigate confusion from overlapping spectra.
+Observations obtained using multiple orientations may also be needed to unambiguously identify emission lines.
 However, complete spectra from both grisms are only obtained for sources within the optimal fields (see NIRCam WFSS Field of View).

 When using GrismC, the coronagraph substrate will affect the observations in two ways: 1) objects occulted by the neutral density filter or coronagraph features will not produce a spectrum.
 2) Other objects within the coronagraph will be affected by the reduced transparency of the coronagraph substrate.
 This will make modeling and extracting these spectra more complicated.
 Note however that the redder filters (F444W, F460M and F480M) are not affected by the coronagraph when used with the GrismC.
 This can be see in the NIRCam WFSS Field of View page.